Rafaellinos/ocp17/java_intermediate.md

     import java.lang.Math;

     SomeInterface b = Math::max; // not compile, 2 args number
-    SomeInterface c = String::toUpperCase; // will compile, but does not return
+    SomeInterface c = String::toUpperCase; // will compile, but does not return anything

     var someStr = "I";

     SomeInterface d = someStr::toUpperCase;
     // does not compile, toUpperCase has two overloads: String toUpperCase() and String toUpperCase(Locale)
-    // the interface expects a method reference that receives a string.
+    // none of these will work, unless use the static reference String:toUpperCase;

-    SomeInterface e = someStr::endsWith; // compile
+    SomeInterface e = someStr::endsWith; // compile, endsWith receives a parameter String }
-}
 ```